travigd/documentation/projections/projections-config.md

 ### Emit Enabled

-This setting determines whether a projection can emit events and is required for any projection that calls `emit()` or `linkTo()`.
+This setting determines whether a projection can emit events and any projection that calls `emit()` or `linkTo()` requires it.
 If this option is not set and a projection attempts to emit events, you will see an error message like the following:

 ```bash
 'emit' is not allowed by the projection/configuration/mode
 ```

-This setting is disabled by default, and is usually set when the projection is created if you need the projection to emit events.
+This setting is disabled by default, and is usually set when you create the projection and if you need the projection to emit events.

 ### Track Emitted Streams

 This setting enables tracking of a projection's emitted streams.
-It will only have an affect if `EmitEnabled` is on.
+It will only have an affect if the projection has `EmitEnabled` enabled.

 Tracking emitted streams enables you to delete a projection and all the streams that it has created.
-This should only be used if you intend on deleting a projection and creating new ones that project to the same stream.
+You should only use it if you intend to delete a projection and create new ones that project to the same stream.

-When this is enabled, an event will be written recording the stream name of each event that is emitted by the projection.
-This means that write amplification is a possibility, as a separate event will be written for each event that the projection emits.
-As such, this option is not recommended for projections that emit a lot of events, and it should only be enabled in cases where it is necessary.
+When enabled, an event written records the stream name of each event emitted by the projection.
+This means that write amplification is a possibility, as each event that the projection emits writes a separate event.
+As such, this option is not recommended for projections that emit a lot of events, and you should enable it should only in cases where necessary.

-The stream that tracks emitted stream ids is named as follows :
+The stream that tracks emitted stream IDs is named as follows :

 ```text
 $projections-{projection_name}-emittedstreams